enova/saigo/setup-environment.md

 $ brew install go
 ```

-One installed you should probably do the following steps (not entirely necessary, but recommended):
+Once installed you should probably do the following steps (not entirely necessary, but recommended):

 ### Step 1: Set Your `GOPATH`